The Apache Hop PMC and community released Apache Hop 2.0.0 late last week. This is the second major...

-Why would you upgrade your Pentaho projects to Apache Hop?
+The perfect time to upgrade your Pentaho projects to Apache Hop is now!

 Imagine a couple of years ago.
 You are carefully exploring the market to make a tool selection for a data engineering platform.
 The platform you're looking for is innovative, extensible and customizable.
 You want it to be open source but commercially supported.
 Your platform of choice needs to have sufficient market adoption and needs to be carried by a significant community of developers and enthusiasts.

 Continue to imagine that was a couple of years ago and the platform you meticulously selected was Pentaho Data Integration (or PDI, or Kettle).
 It definitely was the right choice at the time: PDI had an active and vibrant community of users and developers.
 We were very heavily involved, good times and fond memories!

 Hadoop was happily surfing its way to the top of the hype cycle and PDI integrated perfectly with it.
 You could visually develop, run and debug data processing on MapReduce, there even was support for a new upcoming Hadoop component called Apache Spark.
 The future looked bright!

 Fast forward to today.
 Your organization now depends on the PDI project you continue to build and maintain.
 However, the Pentaho platform, now part of Hitachi Vantara, completely stopped evolving.
 There still are two releases every year, but the only thing that seems to change is the version number.
 There are barely any new features and, even worse, the once vibrant community around PDI/Kettle has completely evaporated.

 What seemed the perfect choice at the time doesn’t seem to be so perfect right now.